sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 # Deploy cluster monitoring (can be done before or after deploying Viya)
 monitoring/bin/deploy_monitoring_cluster.sh
 ```

+**Note:** Do not use this script if you are deploying SAS Viya Monitoring on
+OpenShift.
+Use the deployment script in [SAS Viya Monitoring on OpenShift](OpenShift.md).

 ## Deploy SAS Viya Monitoring Components